Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 - Small First-Aid Kit – a small first-aid kit comes in handy for a cut or any other small injury

-- Medicine Bag – a bag that contains all of your medications, vitamins, supplement, diarrhea treatment (just in case) and more.
+- Medicine Bag – a bag that has all of your medications, vitamins, supplement, diarrhea treatment such as over the counter Dukorol (just in case) and more.

 - Camera and associated equipment – Take a good camera with you and all the items that go with it. protect your lens from dust and have a lens cleaner with you – it is good to use a camera bag and even better to cover the camera with a sealable plastic bag.
 Taking pictures of gorillas and chimpanzees takes a bit of work, here are some tips.